Daniel R. Hokanson

-Daniel Robert Hokanson (born June 27, 1963) is a four-star general in the United States Army who currently serves as the 29th chief of the National Guard Bureau.
+Daniel Robert Hokanson (born 27 June 1963) is a retired United States Army general who last served as the 29th chief of the National Guard Bureau.
 He previously served as the 21st director of the Army National Guard.
 His previous military assignments include serving as vice chief of the National Guard Bureau, deputy commander of United States Northern Command, adjutant general of the Oregon National Guard, and commander of the 41st Infantry Brigade Combat Team.
 He is a veteran of Operation Iraqi Freedom, Operation Enduring Freedom, and Operation Just Cause.
-Hokanson assumed his current assignment on August 3, 2020.

 Early life

-Daniel Robert Hokanson was born in Happy Camp, California on June 27, 1963, the son of Bob and Diann (Kieffer) Hokanson.
+Daniel Robert Hokanson was born in Happy Camp, California on 27 June 1963, the son of Bob and Diann (Kieffer) Hokanson.
 He graduated from Happy Camp High School in 1980, and attended the College of the Siskiyous before being accepted to the United States Military Academy at West Point, New York.

 Military career

-Hokanson graduated from West Point in 1986 and was commissioned as a second lieutenant in the Aviation branch.
+Hokanson graduated from West Point in 1986 and was commissioned as a second lieutenant on 28 May, in the Aviation branch.
 During his time at West Point and the period immediately afterwards he completed: Level C Survival, Evasion, Resistance and Escape (SERE) Course; Aviation Officer Basic Course; Air Assault School; and Initial Entry Rotary Wing Flight Training (Aeroscout).
 He is also a graduate of the United States Army Airborne School.